solomonyaw/Micky-Phones/README.md

 # Micky-Phones
 Wordpress Ecommerce Website

-I built this website during my one semerster course in Intenert Enabled Application Systems Development.Its a simple ecommerce website for any business who wants to sell phones and provide other digital services.Its open source and you are free to modify it to suite your needs.
+I built this website during my one semester course in Internet Enabled Application Systems Development.Its a simple ecommerce website for any business who wants to sell phones and provide other digital services.Its open source and you are free to modify it to suite your needs.